-Although I don’t mention it on social media, sports training has been part of my life for many years.
-Because sports training has become a thing on social media and spreads via models that set new standards for a new generation of enthusiasts, I wanted to take a critical look at it.
+Although I rarely mention it, sports training has been part of my life for many years.
+Because I’ve noticed a recent surge of fitness and sports influencers on social media who are setting new standards for a whole generation of enthusiasts, it felt relevant to take a look at it.

-There are two ways of looking at SMM.
-As a great opportunity to get some visibility.
-Or as a tool to develop a community of fans.
-The first relies on publicity stunts, communication artifacts, and growth hacking.
+There are two ways of looking at social media marketing.
+As an opportunity to get visibility.
+Or as a way to build an online community.
+The first relies on publicity stunts, comms artifacts, and growth hacking.
 The second, on relationship building with people who have no clue that you exist.
-Which approach is the right one?
-Wouldn’t these two have more in common than they seem?
+But wouldn’t these two have more in common than it seems?

-Since I became a freelancer, I had never taken the time to share my experience as a marketing consultant.
-As I resume writing, I take this opportunity to share it with you.
-And some advice for those of you who have thought about freelancing.
+When I first became a freelancer, I never took the time to share my experience as a marketing consultant.
+Now that I am writing again, I would like to take this opportunity to share it with you: what I do, what I learned from it, and some advice for those who have been thinking about going solo lately.